Resin Projects

 What Is Amine Blush?

-the moisture in the air combines with the amine components of the hardener, it occurs.
-Though not harmful to
+An amine blush is a thin, greasy, or cloudy coating that may appear on the surface of cured resin.
+When moisture in the air combines with the amine components of the hardener, it occurs.
+Although not harmful to strength, it affects appearance and makes coating of further layers of resin difficult.

 Ways of avoiding Humidity Problems.